isomerpages/nlb-biblioasia/_oct-2010/The Educational Movement in Early 20th Century Batavia and its Connections with Singapore and China.md

   educational exchanges mutually shaped the political visions of diasporic Chinese.
 ---
-#### Lee Kong Chian Research Fellow&nbsp;_Oiyan Liu_&nbsp;explores how movements of people, their thoughts and activities across Dutch-ruled Batavia, British-ruled Singapore and China were related to one another and how educational exchanges mutually shaped the political visions of diasporic Chinese.
+#### Lee Kong Chian Research Fellow *Oiyan Liu* explores how movements of people, their thoughts and activities across Dutch-ruled Batavia, British-ruled Singapore and China were related to one another and how educational exchanges mutually shaped the political visions of diasporic Chinese.

    ***“I have observed that in the near future there will spring up one new***<br>   ***independent country, the Malay Peninsula, the Straits Settlements.*** ***The***<br>   ***masters of this new political division will certainly be Chinese … Now is the***<br>   ***time for you students to build up your political ability, because the future***<br>   ***masters of the Malay Peninsula are you students of this College.”***   [^1]